kinleyid/WebStimulusPresentation/README.md

 # WebStimulusPresentation
-Attempts to provide better control over when and for how long stimuli are displayed.
+Attempts to provide better control over when and for how long stimuli are displayed over the web.

 ## Introduction